Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Attacks On Phase-based Ranging

 \subsection{Distance Manipulation}

 Ólafsdóttir~\etal~\cite{Olafsdottir.2017} have shown that MCPR has a number of vulnerabilities rooted in the feasibility to manipulate the signal phase.
 In turn, attackers may be able to manipulate MCPR distance measurements.
-One attack concept relies on individual phase manipulation of each carrier signal of a ranging procedure as illustrated in Figure~\ref{fig:ranging_attack_illustr}.
+One attack concept relies on individual phase manipulation of each carrier signal of a ranging procedure as illustrated in Fig.~\ref{fig:ranging_attack_illustr}.
 Here, we follow this general idea.

-We observe from Equation~\ref{eq:ranging_distance} that the distance measured by the nodes depends on the phase \textit{change} over frequency.
+We observe from Eq.~\ref{eq:ranging_distance} that the distance measured by the nodes depends on the phase \textit{change} over frequency.
 Thus, an attacker attempting to manipulate the distance needs to forge a malicious phase slope by manipulating the channel phase response.
 By applying appropriate phase shifts~$\phi_{A_i}$, the legitimate parties will estimate the distance to be~$d_\mathrm{set}$:

-Combining Equation~\ref{eq:ranging_distance} and Equation~\ref{eq:ranging_distance_forged}, we arrive at the following expression which yields the phase slope the attacker needs to apply to deliberately manipulate the distance measured by the legitimate parties to be~$d_\mathrm{set}$:
+Combining Eq.~\ref{eq:ranging_distance} and Eq.~\ref{eq:ranging_distance_forged}, we arrive at the following expression which yields the phase slope the attacker needs to apply to deliberately manipulate the distance measured by the legitimate parties to be~$d_\mathrm{set}$:

 Thus, the attacker only needs to know the frequency step size $f_\mathrm{step}$ and the actual node distance $d$, which are either known or can be observed.
-The actual challenge for the attacker lies in carrying out the required signal manipulation, which we discuss next.
+Since $\Delta \phi_A$ is derived from Eq.~\ref{eq:ranging_distance}, it implicitly assumes a line-of-sight channel (having linear phase) between~$\mathsf{A}$ and~$\mathsf{B}$.